Level the playing field in the procurement of public transportation

 Lastly, the public agencies often request high technical specifications in the public transportation tenders.
 Private tenderers in tram-, bus-, and ferry traffic encounter increasingly detailed requests on vehicles, particularly when it comes to interior design, accessibility, equipment or other cost-driven resources.
 This benefits tenderers with large vehicle fleets or with the capacity to rebuild their vehicles – which are often found in the public sector.
 Meanwhile, it is to a great disadvantage for the private companies who do not have this supply, but who are otherwise better equipped to run the traffic.

-Public agents on regional and national levels in Sweden must guarantee that the market remain open to competition – between both big and small firms, privately and publicly funded.
+Public agents on regional and national levels in Sweden must guarantee that the market remains open to competition between big and small firms, privately and publicly funded.
 The reasons for this should be obvious to everyone: it benefits entrepreneurship, ingenuity and competition.
-The public sector in Region Stockholm is no guarantor for this, and this makes our society a little poorer every day.
+Currently, the public sector in Region Stockholm is no guarantor for this, and this makes our society a little poorer every day.
 For this to change, it is time for the public sector in Region Stockholm to level the playing field in the procurement public transportation.